gmdfalk/60-days-of-python/webcrawler/README.md

   * BeautifulSoup instead of regex for parsing
   * requests (urllib3) instead of urllib for http actions

 You can find the original [here](https://github.com/aosabook/500lines/tree/master/crawler).

-A very basic sketch of a web scraper can be found [here](https://github.com/mikar/60-days-of-code/tree/master/oop/datastructs/scraping).
+[This](https://github.com/mikar/60-days-of-code/tree/master/oop/datastructs/scraping) is the first draft, which lead me to look at more optimized versions of web scrapers.